alfarvis/ALFA/README.md

 	python ./qt_run.py

 <h1 id="H3"> Tutorials </h1>
-To learn more about ALFA, visit our [wiki](https://github.com/Alfarvis/ALFA/wiki)
+To learn more about ALFA, visit our <a href = "https://github.com/Alfarvis/ALFA/wiki">wiki</a>

 <h1 id="H4"> Notebooks </h1>
-Checkout some of the ALFA [notebooks](https://github.com/Alfarvis/ALFA/wiki/notebooks) demonstrating codes written in ALFA for analyzing different datasets.
+Checkout some of the ALFA  <a href = "https://github.com/Alfarvis/ALFA/wiki/notebooks">notebooks</a> demonstrating programs written in ALFA for analyzing different datasets.